 Heather has played electric bass for the likes of Ben Gillies and Wes Carr in their band Tambalane, with acclaimed Australian dance act, On and has sung, with Cotton Sidewalk (for whom she also arranged string and choral parts for the album ‘Evil Versus People’) and played on songs featured on ABC’s Giggle and Hoot show.

-Heather is now based in Newcastle, NSW where she continues to perform, compose and record while running a busy teaching studio through her parents’ business, Barnes Music.
+Heather is now based in Newcastle, NSW where she continues to perform, compose and record while running a busy teaching studio.
+Heather teaches singing, double bass, electric bass, guitar and musicianship/music craft both at her home studio (in Charlestown, NSW) and at The Hunter School of Performing Arts.
+Please contact Heather directly to find out further information on fees and lesson details.
 Heather is passionate about passing on a love for all genres of music to her students and believes that no matter your age or ability, learning to play music enhances life in an exciting and awe-inspiring way.